Caring for your centrifuge

-- Always run with a full set of buckets.
+- Always run with a full complement of buckets.
+Never run a centrifuge with buckets missing as this will lead to imbalance problems.

-- For refrigerated units, you should leave lid open after use to allow moisture to evaporate and prevent corrosion.
+- When using refrigerated centrifuges, you should leave lid open after use to allow any moisture to evaporate.
+This will prevent corrosion.